heptarch/heptarch.github.io/drafts/latent.md

 ## A personal view

 Perspective is a matter of choice and taste.
-The examples above illustrate taste: the content is simple, but the style is highly personalized, trained on thousands of binary ratings, two orders of magnitude more than needed to distinguish me from any other person on earth.
+The examples above illustrate taste: the content is simple, but the style is highly personalized, trained on thousands of binary ratings I made, a full two orders of magnitude more than needed to distinguish me from any other person on earth.
 As `Midjourney` likes to advertise, I can ask for a "face" and it will give me my own bespoke variant:

 <figure>
     <div style="text-align:center"><img src